Photography’s golden rules and when to break them

 The golden ratio or golden spiral is similar to the rule of thirds, compositionally speaking, but with more mysticism and mathematics thrown in.

-While the rule of thirds splits the frame into three equal sections, the golden ratio, also known as the Fibonacci Spiral, places a vertical frame line closer to the center of the frame, splitting it into one slightly smaller and one slightly larger quadrant.
+While the rule of thirds splits the frame into three equal sections, the golden ratio, also known as the Fibonacci Spiral, places a vertical frame line closer to the of the frame, splitting it into one slightly smaller and one slightly larger quadrant.
 Each time the frame is split horizontally, the smaller section is then split vertically using the same ratio.
 This process is repeated, breaking the frame into smaller and smaller chunks, as shown above.

 Portrait of a women showing a strong use of the rule of thirds